crazygao/study/english/751-850/dilatory.md

 ### Origin

-[dilatory] late Middle English: from late Latin dilatorius ‘delaying’, from Latin dilator ‘delayer’, from dilat- ‘deferred’, from the verb differre.
+Middle English dilatorie, from Latin dīlātōrius, from dīlātor, delayer, from dīlātus, past participle of differre, to delay : dī-, dis-, apart; see dis- + lātus, carried; See telə- in Indo-European Roots.

 ### Synonym

-__eg__:
+__eg__: they were dilatory in providing the researchers with information

 + SLOW
 + opposite(s): FAST ; PROMPT
-+ ZZE

 __eg__: they resorted to dilatory procedural tactics

-+ they resorted to dilatory procedural tactics
++ DELAYING